w3c/mathml-core/docs/explainer.md

 * To **provide a self-contained solution to problems ultimately better explored through another area of the platform**.
   MathML Core relies as much as possible on existing Web Platform features and provides a platform-aligned starting point to solve more problems.
-Examples include, but are not limited to:
+Some examples of areas that are specifically _not_  part of MathML Core are:
   - Specific elements or attributes for styling which are better described by existing or new CSS features.
   - Complete and explicit description of semantics which are better